Psycho II (film): Plot

-Twenty-two years after his killing spree, Norman Bates is deemed mentally sound and released from a mental institution, despite the protests of Marion Crane's sister Lila.
-Against the advice of Dr. Bill Raymond, Norman moves to his old home behind the Bates Motel and starts working in a nearby diner.
-A young waitress there, Mary, gets thrown out of her boyfriend's place and Norman offers her to stay at his home.
+Norman Bates is released from a mental institution, despite the protests of Marion Crane's sister Lila Loomis.
+Against the advice of Dr. Bill Raymond, he moves to his old home behind the Bates Motel and starts working in a diner.
+A waitress there, Mary Samuels, gets thrown out of her boyfriend Scott's place, and Norman offers for her to stay at his home.
 He later discovers that the motel's new manager, Warren Toomey, is dealing drugs and fires him.

-Norman's assimilation into society appears to go well until he begins to receive mysterious phone calls and notes from "Mother" everywhere he goes.
-A drunk Toomey later picks a fight with Norman, who suspects him of leaving the messages.
-Shortly after, a figure in a black dress kills Toomey.
+Norman's assimilation into society appears to go well until he begins receiving phone calls and notes from "Mother."
+A drunk Toomey picks a fight with Norman, who suspects him of leaving the messages.
+A figure in a black dress later kills Toomey.

-One night, after hearing voices in the house, Norman enters his mother's bedroom to find it exactly as it was twenty-two years ago.
+After hearing voices in the house, Norman enters his mother's bedroom to find it exactly as it was twenty-two years before.
 A sound lures him to the attic, where he is locked in.
-A female figure later appears in front of two nearby teenagers and kills one.
-The second one, however, escapes.
+A female figure later appears in front of Josh and Kim, two teenagers who sneak into the basement; Josh is killed, while Kim escapes.
 In the attic, Mary finds Norman, who shows her his mother's bedroom, only to find it back to its state of disuse.
-The sheriff later questions them about the boy's murder.
-Mary claims they were out walking together at the time.
-Norman fears he may have killed the boy, since Mary told him the attic was unlocked when she found him.
+Norman fears he may have killed Josh, since Mary said the attic door was unlocked when she found him.

 That evening, Mary meets with Lila, her mother.
-The two have in fact been making the phone calls and notes, even posing at the window dressed as Norman's mother.
-Mary altered his mother's bedroom and locked Norman in the attic so she could change it back.
+The two have been making the phone calls and notes.
+Mary altered the bedroom and locked Norman in the attic so she could change it back.
 All of this was an attempt to drive him insane again and have him recommitted.
 However, Mary's growing friendship with Norman has convinced her he is no longer capable of killing.
-She suspects someone else is in the house, pointing out that Norman was locked in the attic at the time of the boy's death.
+She suspects someone else is in the house, pointing out that Norman was locked in the attic at the time of Josh's death.